emdeeeks/dotfiles/home/.config/awesome/README.md

 # AwesomeWM config

-My config for Awesome has been tweaked and tweaked and tweaked, to the point where I don't know of any other AwesomeWM setup like mine.
+My config for Awesome has been tweaked and tweaked and tweaked, to the point where I don't know of any other AwesomeWM setup like it.

 My setup isn't complicated, but I've always had a few goals in mind;